Great European immigration wave to Argentina: Context in Europe

+Kermes of the Italian Association of Comodoro Rivadavia, Chubut, to benefit Italian refugees during the Second World War.

 The main factor behind the great wave of immigration to Argentina was the rise of steamship technologies.
 It greatly facilitated inter-oceanic migration, and made Europe much more vulnerable to mass emigration from any event affecting society.
-By the end of the 19th century, sea passages became relatively accessible, and the travel time between European ports and Buenos Aires had significantly shortened.
+By the end of the 19th century, ocean travel became quite affordable, and the travel time between European ports and Buenos Aires had significantly shortened.
 In the 1830s, crossing the Atlantic from Italian ports like Genoa or Livorno in sailboats took more than fifty days.
 But with steamships, the journey was cut to between 18 and 24 days.

 Also, Europe was undergoing a period of turmoil which caused mass emigration.
 Key events included the outbreak of World War I and World War II along with their consequences, the Spanish Civil War, the Armenian Genocide, the pogroms in the Russian Empire and other acts of antisemitism.

 Economically, the instability caused by the Long Depression (1873-1899) was one of the main reasons for so many to migrate.
 The crises had a huge impact in the agricultural sector, as the price of grain in 1894 was only a third what it had been in 1867.
 In Spain, the commercial break with France at the beginning of the 1890s was fundamental as well, since it closed the market to which most of its agricultural production was directed.
 This caused the ruin of a large part of the Spanish peasantry, with many being forced to emigrate.